stephenmatheis/stephenmatheis.com/tasks.md

 -   [ ] ?
 Add either another page or a way to filter external link posts or long-form posts
 -   [x] ?
 Add and "Art" page for posting drawings and other things I want to share
 -   [x] Fix external link
--   [ ] Add "Mac OS 7" theme
--   [ ] Add "VS Code Dark Plus/Modern" theme
+-   [x] Add "VS Code Dark Plus/Modern" theme
 -   [ ] Feat: Add, edit, and delete posts fromt end (will need auth to github)
--   [ ] Fix setings width overlowing page-max width, especially at larger font sizes and with the retro font enabled
+-   [x] Fix setings width overlowing page-max width, especially at larger font sizes and with the retro font enabled
 -   [ ] Add 'design system' section within settings - or maybe a link to docs, that's a separate website entirely but under the domain like design.stephenmatheis.com or stephenmatheis.design - with a complete interactive list of all components used in the site (like storybook, but more tailored)
 -   [ ] Add a proper 'About me' paragraph.
 Updte the layout of /about to be less 'resume-y' and more fun.
 -   [x] Fix post page width on mobile
 -   [ ] Fix `update-version.ts` to **_not run_** if only a post was added or updated (no code changes)
--   [ ] Add `color` and `background color` to color groups in settings
+-   [x] Add `color` and `background color` to color groups in settings
--   [ ] If a theme doesn't include secondary or tertiary colors, don't show them